SwiftGuru/JAVASCRIPT/README.md

-# JAVASCRIPT
+# Random Code
-This is some simple js code i was messing around with.
+This is some random i was messing around with.